 Focus Group Outreach

-Focus Group Meeting were held to obtain early input on the scope of the proposed bactieria objectives.
+Focus Group Meeting were held to obtain early input on the scope of the proposed bacteria objectives.

 Existing statutes and regulations

 - Ocean Beaches AB 411, Chaptered into law in 1997 added Sections 115880-115915 to the California Health and Safety Code.